Police

 disclosed by the Commission –

-General, or a member, officer or staff of the Commission; or
+the Minister, Attorney General, or a member, officer or staff of the Commission;

-and reasonable to do so and in accordance with paragraph (4), to any
+it is proportionate and reasonable to do so and in accordance with paragraph (4),

 (4) The Commission may disclose information to